Skip to content

 ABOUT

-GREEN MARINE MED is an EU-funded initiative working to accelerate the energy transition of ports and maritime transport in the Mediterranean.
-The project brings together key regional stakeholders to support port decarbonization, strengthen policy alignment, and promote clean innovation across the sector.
+GREEN MARINE MED was an EU-funded initiative that helped accelerate the energy transition of ports and maritime transport in the Mediterranean.
+The project brought together key regional stakeholders to advance port decarbonization, strengthen policy alignment, and promote clean innovation—outcomes that continue to inform and support the sector today.

 Lead Partners